object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 Stacks
 ------

-.. dropdown:: Video: stacks as an abstract data type.
+.. details:: Video: stacks as an abstract data type.

     .. vimeo:: 506479213